 MOD AUS/17/35#11424

-33 4.2 Members shall ensure that administrations*cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant CCITT Recommendations.
+33 4.2 Member States shall, to the extent possible ensure that recognized operating agencies cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant ITU-T Recommendations.

 Reasons: To reflect the modern telecommunications environment.